w3c-fedid/FedCM/explainer/HOWTO.md

 These are described in more detail in the sections below.

-**Note**: Though we do have a working implementation of the permission-oriented flow on desktop, it's not currently actively maintained and we do not guarantee that it will continue to work the way it is in the future.
+**Note**: Though we do have a prototyping implementation of the permission-oriented flow on desktop, it's not currently actively maintained and we do not guarantee that it will continue to work the way it is in the future.

 ## Enabling FedCM in Chrome